exogen/graphbrainz/README.md

 The `graphbrainz` middleware function accepts the following options:

 * **`client`**: A custom API client instance to use.
 See the [client submodule](src/api.js) for help with creating a custom instance.
+You probably only need to do this if you want to adjust the rate limit and retry behavior.
 * Any remaining options are passed along to the standard GraphQL middleware.
   See the [express-graphql][] documentation for more information.